slindquist3/react-microsites/README.md

 This repository is intended for quick deployment of Furthermore microsites and landing pages for our brand partnerships.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected from Create React App updates in order to integrate SCSS.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected from Create React App updates in order to use SCSS.

 For help with React, please consult the Create React App docs.

 Below you will find some information on how to perform common tasks.

+## SCSS
+All styling files can use the .scss file extension.
+When building, webpack will preprocess those files into regular CSS.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.